-- .01 The actuary should make an annual investigation of the insurer's recent and current financial position, and financial condition, as revealed by dynamic capital adequacy testing for various scenarios. - .02 The actuary should make a report of each investigation in writing to the insurer's Board of Directors (or to their audit committee if they to delegate) or Chief Agent for Canada.
-The report should identify possible actions for dealing with any threats to satisfactory financial condition that the investigation reveals. - .03 The actuary should also make an interim investigation if there is a material adverse change in the insurer's circumstances.
-[En ctive January 1, 2003]
+- .01 The actuary should make an annual investigation of the insurer's recent and current financial position, and financial condition, as revealed by dynamic capital adequacy testing for various scenarios. - The actuary should make a report of each investigation in writing to the insurer's Board of Directors (or to their audit committee if they see act gate) or Chief Agent for Canada.
+The report should identify possible actions for dealing with any threats to satisfactory financial condition that the investigation eveals. - 1.03 The actuary should also make an interim in estitution by there is a material adverse change in the insurer's circumstance [Exective January 1, 2003]

-DCAT is a process of analyzing and projecting the trends of an insurer's capital position given its current circumstances, its recent part and its intended business plan under a variety of future scenarios.
-It allows the actuary to inform the insurer's management about the implications that the business plan has on capital and to provide guidance on the significant risks to which the impurer will be exposed.
+DCAT is a process of analyzing and projecting the trends of an insurer's capital position given its current circumstances, its recent plat, and it intended business plan under a variety of future scenarios.
+It allows the act any conform the insurer's management about the implications that the business plan has an capital and to provide guidance on the significant risks to which the insurer which exposed.